Link-/gh-token/README.md

 ### Example in a workflow

-1. You need to create a secret to store the applications private key securely (this can be an organization or a repository secret):
+1. You need to create a secret to store the **applications private key** securely (this can be an organization or a repository secret):
     ![Create private key secret](images/create_secret.png)

+1. You need to create another secret to store the **application id** security (same as the step above).

-1. The secret needs to be provided as an environment variable then encoded into base64 as show in the workflow example:
+1. The secrets need to be provided as an environment variable then encoded into base64 as show in the workflow example:

+This example is designed to run on GitHub Enterprise Server.
+To use the same workflow with GitHub.com update the hostname to `api.github.com` and change the API URL in the testing step.

 ```yaml
 name: Create access token via GitHub Apps Workflow